JaneliaSciComp/BigStitcher-Spark/README.md

 ### Detect Interest Points<a name="ip-detect">

-Interest-point based registration is generally more reliable and faster than stitching while supporting various transformation models including (regularized) Translation, (regularized) Rigid, (regularized) Affine, and Non-Rigid.
+Interest-point based registration is generally more reliable and faster than stitching while supporting various transformation models including **(regularized) Translation**, **(regularized) Rigid**, **(regularized) Affine**, and **Non-Rigid**.
 At the same time parameter selection is more involved.
 The first step is to detect interest points in the images.
 A typical command line call that works well on [this example dataset](https://drive.google.com/file/d/16V8RBYP3TNrDVToT9BoRxqclGE15TwKM/view?usp=sharing) looks as follows:

 <code>./detect-interestpoints -x ~/SparkTest/IP/dataset.xml -l beads -s 1.8 -t 0.008 -dsxy 2 --minIntensity 0 --maxIntensity 255</code>